-In response, the research community has proposed alternatives that apply anomaly-detection algorithms to identify bogus routes early in their propagation [14-17].
-Although not provably secure, these methods can potentially improve BGP's security with a minimally invasive, incremental approach.
-Anomaly detection can be deployed incrementally because it does not require changing the BGP protocol.
-However, to be effective, the anomaly detector must be coupled with an effective response.
-Except for Whisper [15], which requires ubiquitous deployment to detect inconsistent routes, the BGP anomaly detectors do not actively stop the progression of attacks.
-Instead, they simply alert a human operator who often cannot respond quickly enough (e.g., to prevent identity theft or router overload).
-Bogus routes that are allowed to propagate, even for a short time, can wreak enormous havoc.
+Strong security guarantees are ideal for such critical infrastructure.
+However, nearly ten years have elapsed without significant progress in operational deployment.
+Until a fully secure solution is readily deployable, alternatives must be sought to keep the infrastructure robust against routing disruptions.
+In response, a second category of proposals has appeared that rely on anomaly detection or out-of-band services [15, 16, 17, 18] to identify attacks early in their propagation.
+This promising approach can be deployed incrementally since it does not require changing the BGP protocol.
+However, to be effective, an anomaly detector must be coupled with an effective response.
+Except for Whisper [16], which requires ubiquitous deployment to detect inconsistent routes, the BGP anomaly detectors do not actively stop the progression of attacks.
+Instead, they simply alert a human operator who may not be able to respond quickly enough (e.g., to prevent identity theft or router overload).

-In this paper we present Pretty Good BGP, a system that automatically delays the use and propagation of suspicious routes in favor of familiar alternatives.
-In PGBGP, the routers identify suspicious routes by consulting a table of trusted routing information learned from the recent history of BGP update messages.
-Introducing delay gives the human operators, and automated systems, time to investigate the suspicious route; in some cases, the suspicious route may disappear on its own [13].
+In this paper we present Pretty Good BGP, a system that responds to BGP misconfigurations and some classes of malicious attacks by delaying their propagation.
+In contrast to previous work on anomaly detection, PGBGP's automated response to suspicious BGP announcements prevents the propagation of bogus routing information.
+In PGBGP, routers identify suspicious routes by consulting a table of trusted routing information learned from the recent history of BGP update messages.
 We evaluate PGBGP's effectiveness by studying its behavior on two of the most common BGP exploits-prefix hijacks and sub-prefix hijacks-using a sliding history window to construct a list of trusted (prefix, origin AS) pairs from the BGP update stream.
-Because our design does not require any protocol changes, PGBGP is incrementally deployable via software updates to the routers in participating ASs.
-Given the many impediments to deploying strong BGP security, it is important to evaluate how much of the problem can be addressed by weaker solutions such as anomaly detection.
-Such an evaluation would contribute to the ongoing debate about how to secure BGP.
-In this paper we explore both the strengths and the limitations of PGBGP, a very simple example anomaly detector.
+PGBGP is the first BGP security proposal to address the sub-prefix hijack problem.
+Because our design does not require any changes to the BGP protocol, PGBGP is incrementally deployable via software updates.